The Project in Brief

 March 2020

 In response to Covid-19, the city of Maricá announces a series of new benefits for small businesses and self-employed residents.
-The Renda Básica de Cidadania benefit is increased to 300 mumbucas, a value in effect from April 2020 through December 2021. at least through May 2021.
+The Renda Básica de Cidadania benefit is increased to 300 mumbucas, a value in effect from April 2020 through December 2021.

 2020-2022